 - SPAIN: Basque Centre For Climate Change, BC3

-- IRELAND: University of Limerick, UL - Agriculture and Food Development Authority, Teagasc
+- IRELAND: National University of Ireland (NUI), Galway - Agriculture and Food Development Authority, Teagasc

 - GERMANY: Karlsruhe Institute of technology, KIT